sdqali/site/content/blog/2012-11-27-on-rest-content-type-google-chrome-and-caching.markdown

 - chrome
 - caching
 - content-type
+title: On REST, Content-Type, Google Chrome and Caching
 ---

 Representational State Transfer (REST) is a style of software architecture for distributed systems that has replaced technologies like [SOAP](http://en.wikipedia.org/wiki/SOAP) as the predominant Web service